univention/ucsschool-id-connector/docs/admin.rst

    $ /usr/share/ucs-school-import/scripts/ucs-school-testuser-import \
      --students 1  --classes 1 DEMOSCHOOL

-This will create 1 user within 1 class in the school ``DEMOSCHOOL``.
+This will create a user within a class in the school ``DEMOSCHOOL``.

-Now watch the logfiles to see the sync action on the *sender system*:
+Now watch the log file to see the sync action on the *sender system*:

 .. code-block:: bash